SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Mount Davidson in San Francisco is in the southwestern part of the city near the Forest Hill and West Portal Districts.
 Use the address 39 Dalewood Way to get to the main entrance.

-The best way to get here from Union Square is to take the J Muni light rail from Powell to the stop at 30th and Dolores.
-From here, you will want to hop on the 36 and take it all the way to Myra Way and Dalewood Way.
-This takes about 45 to 50 minutes.
+From Union Square: The best way to get here is to take the K or M light rail from the Powell station to the Forest Hill station.
+Then, you will hop on the 36 bus going east and take it to Myra Way and Dalewood Way.
+This takes about 35 to 40 minutes.

-If you are coming from Fisherman's Wharf, the best way to get here is to take the streetcar from Jones and Beach to the Muni station at the Embarcadero.
-Once you enter this underground station, hop on the J Muni and follow the instructions above.
+From Fisherman's Wharf: The best way to get here is to take the F streetcar from Jones and Beach Streets to the Muni station at the Embarcadero.
+Once you enter this underground station, hop on the K or M light rail and follow the instructions above.
 This will take about an hour.

-Usually parking is easy in this district, so driving is an option.
-You can park on Dalewood Way close to the entrance for a few hours.
+Driving: Usually parking is easy in this district, so driving is also an option.
+You can park close to the entrance on Dalewood Way for a few hours.

 A view from Mount Davidson in San Francisco.